nickarino/utilities/b4StartingBusiness/B4StartingBusiness.md

 * Your successful business needs to have alignment on many parts.
 Economic engine, USPs, Your abilities, skills, personality, exit strategy, the phases of the business,
+* I want to make up a .json file that has all the attributes and questions I want to show it has alignment.
+Then a test should run over it.